-They look right at home when they're layered for winter, but in softer colorways and lighter fabrics, a cable knit sweater is a great all-season contender.
-Variations on textures, shapes, and silhouettes are giving the knit that was traditionally worn on the high sea a high-fashion makeover.
-You can style a cropped cable knit sweater with a feminine slip skirt, or pair a fitted knit with a light denim wash.
-Open weaves and mixed materials sidestep traditional diamond-weave cable knits, but offer a fun contemporary boost.
+They look right at home when they're layered for winter, but in softer colorways and lighter fabrics, the best cable knit sweaters are great all-season contenders.
+Variations in textures, shapes, and silhouettes give the knit that was traditionally worn on the high sea a high-fashion makeover.
+You can style a cropped cable knit sweater with a feminine slip skirt or pair a fitted rope-like knit with a light denim wash.
+Open weaves and mixed materials sidestep traditional diamond-weave cable knits but offer a fun contemporary boost.
 Ahead, we've got our picks for the best sweaters done in cable knit, ranging from classic to contemporary.
-Scroll onward for a bunch of cozy new guard options to choose from.
+Scroll onward for a bunch of cozy new options to choose from.

 The Best Cable Knit Sweaters